In this guide, you can learn how to set up the NMS FormMail script.

 The first is the @referers line.
-Replace everything inside of the parentheses with your domain, once without the www and then a single space and again with the www.
-You will need to do this for each domain that you will be sending from.
+Replace everything inside of the parentheses with your domain, once without the www and then a single space and again with the www You will need to do this for each domain that you will be sending from.
 Remember, only one space between each url.
 The line should look like the example below:

-- First, point the action of the FORM tag to the FormMail.pl script inside the cgi-bin:
+First, point the action of the form tag to the FormMail.pl script inside the cgi-bin.

 Pointing the the contact form to the FormMail.pl

-The following tag is necessary for the form to process the values in the form.
-Make sure the action points to the correct location on your server.
-The following is an example.
+The following tag is necessary for your contact form to process the values in the form.
+Copy the code (below) and paste it into your Contact form’s code.

-Add the recipient(s) of the email
+Add the recipient(s) of the email:

-<input type=”hidden” name=”recipient” value="email@example.com,firstname.lastname@example.org" />
+<input type=”hidden” name=”recipient” value=”firstname.lastname@example.org,email@example.com” />

-Create the subject of the email
+Create the subject of the email:

-<input type=”hidden” name=”subject” value=”From the feedback form” />
+<input type=”hidden” name=”subject” value=”From the contact form” />

 Redirecting the page to your own “Thank You” page